Tāmaki Makaurau Zero Waste Awards

 These awards celebrate outstanding people and organisations whose heart and soul is in their zero waste kaupapa.

-We look forward to hearing about the amazing mahi underway to reduce waste to landfill across Tāmaki Makaurau and recognising the people behind the stories.
+We look forward to celebrating the amazing mahi underway to reduce waste to landfill across Tāmaki Makaurau and recognising the people behind the stories.

 2026 Award Categories